 - persimmons

-Some native edible species have been largely replaced by more prolific cultivated species from Eurasia, including many of North America’s native apples, hazelnuts, and chestnuts.
+Some native edible species have been largely replaced by more prolific cultivated species from Eurasia, including many of North America’s native apple, hazelnut, and chestnut species.

 Other native edible species were widely used by American Indian tribes for food, but are lesser known as edible plants today, including oaks, serviceberries, chokeberries, salal, and some viburnums.